PeppeL-G/course-material/src/courses/web-development-fundamentals/project-grading-guidelines.md

 <GradingGuideline
 	gradeU="The HTML syntax is not followed."
-	grade3="The HTML syntax is followed."
-	grade4="HTML tags are used semantically correct."
-	grade5="Extra code has been written to give the website semantically better structure (such as using the label element, the alt attribute for images, etc.)."
+	grade3="The HTML syntax is followed.
+XHTML is not used." grade4="HTML tags are used for semantic, not visual appearance (e.g. don't use the br tag)." grade5="Extra code has been written to give the website semantically better structure (such as using the label element, the alt attribute for images, etc.)."
 />